swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 Use the **Current Folder** window in the MATLAB GUI to browse to your project folder (`matlab-novice-inflammation`).

-In order to check the current directory, we can run `pwd` to print the working directory.
+In order to check the current directory, we can run `pwd` (print working directory).
-A second check we can do is to run the `ls` command in the Command Window --- we should get the following output:
+A second check we can do is to run the `ls` (list) command in the Command Window to list the contents of the working directory --- we should get the following output:

 ```